Probate Q&A Series

 Key Takeaways

-• File a final accounting and death certificate promptly—typically within 30 days—to close the guardianship.
+• File the death certificate and final accounting promptly to close the guardianship.

 • Determine which assets require probate: real estate, bank accounts, and personal property held solely in the ward’s name.

-• Creditors must present claims within four months after the first publication of notice.
+• Creditors generally must present claims within the period stated in the notice to creditors, which is at least three months after the first publication or posting of notice.

 • Once letters are issued, collect and distribute assets according to the will or intestate succession laws.